Nonperturbative Anomalous Thresholds: Acknowledgements

 \section{Acknowledgements}

-I thank Ant\'{o}nio Antunes, Luc\'{i}a C\'{o}rdova, Hofie Hannesdottir, Aditya Hebbar, Martin Hoferichter, Alexandre Homrich, Sebastian Mizera, Jo\~{a}o Penedones, Pedro Vieira, Xiang Zhao and Alexander Zhiboedov for useful discussions and comments on the draft.
-I am grateful to the Institute for Advanced Study in Princeton and to the Perimeter Institute in Waterloo for the kind hospitality while this work was being completed.
+I thank Ant\'{o}nio Antunes, Luc\'{i}a C\'{o}rdova, Hofie Hannesdottir, Aditya Hebbar, Martin Hoferichter, Alexandre Homrich, Sebastian Mizera, Jo\~{a}o Penedones, Amit Sever, Pedro Vieira, Xiang Zhao and Alexander Zhiboedov for useful discussions and comments on the draft.
+I am grateful to Alexandre Homrich and Pedro Vieira for pointing out the application to the $E_8$ integrable model.
+I thank the Institute for Advanced Study in Princeton and the Perimeter Institute in Waterloo for the kind hospitality while this work was being completed.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 949077).

-\section{Triangle diagram in $d=2$}
+\section{Triangle diagram in $d = 2$}